 About Monica Cady

-Herbalist & naturalist Monica Cady formulated Nojmuk in 2004 as part of her degree plan at Prescott College.
+Co founder, Monica Cady (Herbalist & naturalist) formulated Babka's Garden (what became Nojmuk) in 2004 as part of her degree plan at Prescott College.
 Her B.A., degree is in Sustainable Community Development with Indigenous Perspective.
-Nojmuk was inspired from Babka, her Czech great grandmother who grew Comfrey in her biodiversity rich gardens.
+Nojmuk (originally called Babka’s Garden salve) was inspired from Babka, her Czech great grandmother who grew Comfrey in her biodiversity rich gardens.
 Babka's whole yard was a garden.

 Monica spent time in her gardens eating gooseberries, mulberries, and watching birds.
 Her Ojibwe grandfather took her on many nature walks to do bird watching.
-Nojmuk came from a deep love & appreciation of traditional plant medicines.
+Nojmuk’s original formulation came from a deep love & appreciation of traditional plant medicines.
 A Lakota elder taught her that "the spirit of the plant can take away the spirit of the disease."
-Monica is a member of the Sault Tribe & loves to forage for wild edible in her tribe's 1838 Ceded territory located in Michigan.
+Monica is a member of the Sault Tribe & loves to forage for wild edible in her tribe's 1836 Ceded territory located in Michigan.